The Boeing 737 MAX Bailout

 Collecting the cash

-In total, that would leave Boeing with a shortage of at least $2.4B.
+In total, that would leave Boeing with a $1.7B margin, which is extremely thin considering the current uncertainties.
 So, Boeing really depends on a combination of borrowing money and strong delivery volumes.
 So, the current arrangements and previous plans for 2020 are barely sufficient for Boeing, and that is after it fully used its delayed draw term loan, the credit facility and the cash it has on hands.
+What this basically tells us is that with COVID-19 impacts, Boeing is in dire need for cash.

 Now, going back to the connection question.
 Is there a connection between the $60B Boeing requested to support the aerospace manufacturing industry that can be connected to Boeing's cash requirements?
 If we fully ignore Boeing's existing cash and cash that should have come, then Boeing would have required nearly $50B.
 However, in a "normal 2020", Boeing should not be needing $60B.

-Note: Editor's note: This article was updated shortly after publication to account for Boeing's termination of its agreement to establish a joint venture with Embraer.